 1.5.
-Right to immediate and specialised legal assistance
+Right toimmediate and specialised legal assistance

-(Article 20 of Organic Law 1/2004 of 28 December, on Comprehensive Protection Measures against Gender-based Violence; Law 1/1996 of 10 January, on Legal Aid; Royal Decree 996/2003 of 25 July, approving the Regulations on Legal Aid)
+Article 20 of Organic Law 1/2004 of 28 December, on Comprehensive Protection Measures against Gender-based Violence Law 1/1996 of 10 January, on Legal Aid Royal Decree 141/2021 of 9 July, approving the Regulations on Legal Aid cause in the violence suffered.

-The right of immediate access to free legal aid is acknowledged, regardless of the resources available for litigation, for victims of gender violence in those proceedings which are linked, derive from or are the result of their condition as victims.
+The right of immediate access to free legal aid is acknowledged, regardless of the resources available for litigation, for victims of gender violence in those judicial proceedings and administrative procedures that have a direct or indirect